-G. Inspectors and Their Powers (Clauses 18 to 34 and Clause 64)
+3.7 Inspectors and Their Powers (Clauses 19 to 30)

-Clauses 18 to 34 and clause 64 establish an inspection regime for consumer products to ensure compliance with Bill C-6's provisions.
-The inspection regime is similar to that established under Part III, sections 21 to 26, of the Hazardous Products Act; however, the regime set out in Bill C-6 provides inspectors with broader powers.32
+Clauses 19 to 30 establish an inspection regime for consumer products to ensure compliance with Bill C-36's provisions.
+The inspection regime is similar to that established under Part III, sections 21 to 26, of the Hazardous Products Act; however, the regime set out in Bill C-36 provides inspectors with broader powers.31

-1. Powers of Inspection
+3.7.1 Powers of Inspection

-The Minister of Health must determine the number of inspectors required for the purpose of the administration and enforcement of the bill and the regulations (clause 18(1)),33 and is empowered to designate individuals as inspectors (clause 18(2)).
-These inspectors are required to carry proof that they are, in fact, inspectors when carrying out their duties under the bill, and to produce this proof on request (clause 18(3)).
-An inspector can enter any place, including a conveyance, for the purpose of verifying compliance or preventing noncompliance with the Act and regulations, as long as he or she does so at a reasonable time and has reasonable grounds to believe that a consumer product, or a document relating to that product, is manufactured, imported, packaged, stored for sale,34 advertised, sold, labelled, tested or transported there (clause 20(1)).
+The Minister of Health must determine the number of inspectors required for the purpose of the administration and enforcement of the bill and the regulations (clause 19(1)),32 and is empowered to designate individuals as inspectors

+(clause 19(2)).
+These inspectors are required to carry proof that they are, in fact, inspectors when carrying out their duties under the bill, and to produce this proof on request (clause 19(3)).
+An inspector can enter any place, including a conveyance, for the purpose of verifying compliance or preventing non-compliance with the Act and regulations, as long as he or she does so at a reasonable time and has reasonable grounds to believe that a consumer product, or a document relating to that product, is manufactured, imported, packaged, stored advertised, sold, labelled, tested or transported there (clause 21(1)).
 Once at the place, the inspector can do almost anything in relation to the product that one might associate with the word "inspect," including examining and testing the product, seizing or detaining it or the conveyance it is in, and making records, including photographs, of the product.
-He or she may also order the owner or person having possession of the product to restrict its movement for as long as is necessary to conduct the inspection (clause 20(2)), or order the owner or person in possession of a conveyance to stop the conveyance or move it to a place where the inspector can enter it (clause 20(3)).
-Inspectors are also empowered to enter or pass through or over private property without incurring liability, as long as they enter, pass through or pass over such property in the course of carrying out their functions under the Act (clause 20(4)).
+He or she may also order the owner or person having possession of the product to restrict its movement for as long as is necessary to conduct the inspection (clause 21(2)), or order the owner or person in possession of a conveyance to stop the conveyance or move it to a place where the inspector can enter it (clause 21(3)).
+Inspectors are also empowered to enter or pass through or over private property, as long as they enter, pass through or pass over such property in the course of carrying out their functions under the Act (clause 21(4)).33